 The original Joyce Road plant was opened in 1958 and was replaced in November 1997.
 It was built to serve the Mount Maunganui Borough.
 The new Joyce Road treatment plant was the first in New Zealand to use microfiltration technology for public water supply.
-Supplied by water from the Tautau Stream, the plant can produce up to 37,000 cubic metres of water a day.
-This is enough to supply the whole of Tauranga city during the winter when demand is lower.
+Supplied by water from the Tautau Stream, the plant can produce up to 33,000 cubic metres of water a day.

-The Oropi water processing plant was opened in 1957 and was upgraded in 1997 to microfiltration technology.
+The Oropi water treatment plant was opened in 1957 and was upgraded in 2003 to microfiltration technology.
 From 1910 to 1957 water was taken from the Waiorohi Stream, chlorinated and then gravity-fed down to the town.
 Rebuilding the treatment plant at the same site enabled the intake and other structures to be retained.
-The Oropi Plant can produce up to 33,000 cubic metres a day.
+The Oropi Plant can produce up to 30,000 cubic metres a day.

-Construction of the new processing plant along the Waiāri Stream is expected to start in 2018 and be completed around 2021.
-The project was successfully deferred for at least 10 years thanks to the introduction of water meters in 2000, but summer demands are now starting to push Oropi and Joyce Road to their limits as the city grows.
+Construction of the new processing plant along the Waiāri Stream commenced in 2018 and is expected to be completed around 2023.
+The project was successfully deferred for at least 10 years thanks to the introduction of water meters in 2000, but summer demands together with the growth of the city are exceeding the capacity limits of the Oropi and Joyce Road plants.

 Water Treatment Quality policy

-Our aim is to provide and maintain the most efficient and safe water treatment network for all customers at an affordable cost whilst meeting Council's level of service.
+Our aim is to provide and maintain the most efficient and safe water treatment network for all customers at an affordable cost whilst meeting Council's levels of service.